 The Acosta Bridge in Downtown Jacksonville is not only a staple of the city’s skyline but also a necessity for daily commuters.
 The bridge spans six lanes and includes two sidewalks as well as two monorail tracks running through the middle to accommodate the Jacksonville Skyway.

 Now, the iconic bridge has again become a focal point of Downtown Jacksonville with a new 2.6M state-of-the-art color-changing LED lighting system.
 The original neon blue lighting system was installed in 1999 but was turned off in 2015 after maintenance workers discovered electrical wires hanging over the guideway, creating a safety risk.
-To ensure the success of this advanced design-build project, we collaborated with the owner, Jacksonville Transportation Authority, the designer, RS&H, local lighting manufacturers, lighting control integrators, and project support companies.
+To ensure the success of this advanced design-build project, we collaborated with the owner (Jacksonville Transportation Authority), the developer (Centrix Energy Partners), the designer (RS&H), and several local lighting manufacturers, lighting control integrators, and MBE/WBE project support companies.

 Our scope of work included replacing the decades-old, original neon lighting system with a new decorative lighting retrofit LED system.
 The overall length of the lighting installed on both sides of the Automated Skyway Express track is over 4000 ft long with over 50,000 feet of conductor cable.
 There are over 500 light-weight, linear fixtures mounted horizontally to the top cable railing.
 Additionally, the lighting system (including luminaires, ballasts, decoders, signal boosters, pathways, cabling, and the controller) is equipped to be immune to environmental conditions imposed by weather, UV rays, salt spray, and flying debris, and vibration.